MateiOtniel/Cpp-Project-GUI---Pharmacy/README.md

 This is a project for university with the following features:

-- Qt GUI - every feature has a button/ widget connected
+- Qt Framework GUI - every feature has a button/ widget connected
 - add / modify / delete medicine
 - saves medicine in a .txt
 - undo add / modify/ delete